 The burial of ancient artifacts in silt is advantageous for marine archaeologists like Khalil, as mud, like ice, preserves materials well, even over centuries.
 Among Khalil and his team’s notable discoveries are a total of 65 shipwrecks dating from the 5th century B.C.
 They also found a kiln 30 meters in diameter used for amphora production dating from the 7th century A.D.
 Amphora are a form of ancient pottery with two handles on either side, often used for wine storage and production.
 Another notable discovery from the Canopic branch of the Nile was the Decree of Nectanebo I, a document describing taxes levied on Greek merchants passing through the Nile, which specifies goods including grains and wine.

-Khalil emphasized Alexandria as a center of commerce and a convergence of various cultures, noting the variety of languages one might have heard spoke there even in the ancient world.
+Khalil emphasized Alexandria as a center of commerce and a nexus of various cultures, noting the variety of languages one might have heard spoke there even in the ancient world.
 The basis for the title of his lecture and his conclusion is an excerpt from 1st century Roman scholar Dio Chrysostom’s “Discourses 32.
 To the People of Alexandria,” in which he notes, “for Alexandria is situated, as it was, at the crossroads of the whole world, of even the most remote nations thereof, as if it were a market serving a single city, a market which brings together into one place all manner of men, displaying them to one another and, as far as possible, making them a kindred people.”